-Measure PLAN10 - Design of Schools
+Measure PLAN12 - Design of Schools

 Planning for new schools and the expansion of existing schools in the GDA should ensure that the detailed design is undertaken in a manner which maximises the priority for pedestrians and cyclists.
-Access, footpaths, car parking (if required) and cycle parking should all be arranged so as to eliminate, as far as practicable, interference and conflict between motorists and pedestrians and cyclists.
+Access, footpaths, cycle parking and car parking (if required) should all be arranged so as to eliminate, as far as practicable, interference and conflict between pedestrians, cyclists and motorists.